EwenQuim/ewenquim.github.io/content/articles/8-sudoku-solver.md

 ---
 date: 2021-02-01
-title: Solving sudokus in a millisecond (Go ⚡️ vs Python 🐌 benchmark)
+title: Solving a sudoku in a millisecond
 authors: ["ewenquim"]
 categories:
   - memo